Rowan Class 2025 - 2026

 Mrs Turner is our Teaching Assistant.

-Mrs Turner covers the class every Monday afternoon and Friday morning.
+Mrs Turner covers the class every Wednesday and Friday afternoon.

 In Rowan class, we build on the firm foundations that have been laid in Acorns and continue to help all the children grow, not only academically, but also socially and emotionally.
 The children grow in wisdom through always striving to make wise choices, reflecting our Christian values and through accessing a broad and balanced curriculum.
 In Rowan we have many opportunities to shine whether it be in our day to day learning, performances, class trips or welcoming visitors to our class.

 Our focus in English is accurate letter formation, sequencing sentences to form short narratives with a beginning, middle and end, and reading back our sentences to make sure they make sense.
 We are also making our sentences interesting by using adjectives in addition to extending our sentences by using 'and' as well as 'but'.
-Our text will be Old Bear by Jane Hissey; using this text we will be using our imaginations to create our own narratives!
+Our text will be Coming to England by Floella Benjamin; using this text we will be using our imaginations and role play to understand the a characters emotions and record what that might be!

 Reading continues to play a fundamental part in all areas of the curriculum.
 In class we have access to a wide range of fiction and non-fiction books which we are able to use, not only within our guided reading sessions, but also when appropriate in our curriculum lessons to support our learning.
 Throughout the year we engage in spotlight authors who have been chosen for their high-quality texts and will have to opportunity to listen to, read and learn more about these fantastic authors.
 One of our spotlight authors this year is the award-winning author and illustrator Jonny Duddle who is known for his picture books such as Pirates Next Door.
 Having this literacy-rich environment will encourage a positive culture of reading within our class and continue to promote the children's enjoyment of reading.
 If you can, please do take advantage of visiting your local library too.